andgineer/TRegExpr/docs/faq.rst

 **Answer**

-The TRegExpr parser convert all strings to PChars and internally all processing are based on zero-terminated PChars.
+The TRegExpr parser convert all strings to PChars and internally all processing are based on #0k-terminated PChars.

 To make it work with #0 chars we need a big effort.
 Are you going to volunteer to fix that?